LarsBehrenberg/testing-copy/content/posts/start-of-impressionism.md

       One of the quieter members of the 40 or so students who attended the studio was [Pierre-Auguste Renoir](/pierre-auguste-renoir-biography).
 Young Renoir had first started drawing as a very young boy, using his father’s tailor’s chalk to sketch on the floor.

       By the age of 13, he began work as a porcelain painter, paid by the amount of crockery he produced.
-In both this job and the next, as a blind painter, he showed himself to be a savvier artist than many others, painting quickly and including lots of fluffy clouds in his compositions to complete the works faster.
+In both this job and the next, as a painter of blinds, he showed himself to be a savvier artist than many others, painting quickly and including lots of fluffy clouds in his compositions to complete the works faster.
 His brother-in-law helped him buy his first set of oil paints and an easel and Renoir enrolled in Gleyre’s academy.

       Similarly, [Alfred Sisley](/alfred-sisley-biography) was a regular attendee of Gleyre’s studio.
 Unlike the majority of his fellow Frenchmen (and women, as unusually for the time there were three women at Gleyre’s studio), Sisley had been inspired to paint after seeing the work of John Constable and J.M.W.
 Turner at the National Gallery in London.
 As the son of an English merchant, he had lived in London for four years whilst working for the family business.